 Explore much more at Idaho Alcohol Laws.

-State law in Illinois permits adults of any age to sell alcohol for consumption off-site.
+State law permits adults of any age to sell alcohol for use off-site.
 Thus, those age 18 or older may do so.
 Also, its laws about beer, wine, and spirits are based on alcohol equivalence.

 Learn more about Illinois Alcohol Laws.